Gulf Cooperation Council: Ministerial Council

 The Ministerial Council is composed of the Foreign Ministers of all the member states.
 It convenes every three months.
-It formulates policies, and makes recommendations to promote cooperation and achieve coordination among the member states, when implementing ongoing projects.
+It formulates policies and makes recommendations to promote cooperation and achieve coordination among the member states when implementing ongoing projects.
 Decisions are submitted in the form of recommendations, which the Supreme Council can approve.
-The Ministerial Council is also responsible for preparations of meetings of the Supreme Council and its agenda.
+The Ministerial Council is also responsible for the preparation of meetings of the Supreme Council and its agenda.
 The voting procedure in the Ministerial Council is the same as in the Supreme Council.

 Secretariat General

 The Secretariat is the executive arm of the Gulf Cooperation Council.
 It takes decisions within its authority, and implements decisions approved by the Supreme or Ministerial Council.
-The Secretariat also compiles studies relating to cooperation, coordination, and planning for common actions, and occasionally releases reports regarding the work done by the GCC as a whole, and the implementation of its own decisions.
+The Secretariat also compiles studies relating to cooperation, coordination, and planning for common actions, and occasionally releases reports regarding the work done by the GCC as a whole and the implementation of its own decisions.
 The current Secretary-General is Nayef Falah Mubarak Al Hajraf, and his deputies include Abdulaziz Al Auwaishig and Khalifa Alfadhel.

 Monetary Council

-On 15 December 2009, Bahrain, Kuwait, Qatar, and Saudi Arabia announced the creation of a Monetary Council, to introduce a single currency for the union.
+On 15 December 2009, Bahrain, Kuwait, Qatar, and Saudi Arabia announced the creation of a Monetary Council to introduce a single currency for the union.
 The board of the council, which set a timetable and action plan for establishing a central bank and chose a currency regime, met for the first time on 30 March 2010.
 Kuwaiti foreign minister Mohammad Sabah Al-Sabah said on 8 December 2009 that a single currency may take up to ten years to establish.
 Oman and the UAE later announced their withdrawal from the proposed currency.

 In 2014, major moves were taken to ensure the launch of a single currency.
 Kuwait's finance minister stated that a currency should be implemented without delay.
 Negotiations with the UAE and Oman to expand the monetary union were renewed.

 Patent Office

-The GCC Patent Office was approved in 1992, and established soon after in Riyadh, Saudi Arabia.
-Applications are filed and prosecuted in the Arabic language before it and grants patents valid in all GCC member states, but is a separate office from the Saudi Arabian Patent Office.
+The GCC Patent Office was approved in 1992 and established soon after in Riyadh, Saudi Arabia.
+Applications are filed and prosecuted in the Arabic language before it and grants patents valid in all GCC member states, but it is a separate office from the Saudi Arabian Patent Office.
 The first GCC patent was granted in 2002.
 As of 2013, it employed about 30 patent examiners.